So, you’ve found some clay and you’re wondering now what?

 Adjust

-You’ve tested your clay and it still has high porosity at the cone you normally fire?
+You’ve tested your clay and it still has high absorption at the cone you normally fire?
 You will need to add flux to bring down the firing temperature.
 Some fluxes to consider are Nepheline syenite, feldspars, and frit 3110.
 How much you need will depend on your firing temperature and your individual clay.
 Test a bit and see how it works.

 If your clay doesn’t fire as high as you’d like, you can add more refractory materials to raise the temperature.
-I have a wild clay that has 1% porosity at cone 02 (that is right 02).
+I have a wild clay that has 1% absorption at cone 02 (that is right 02).
 I’ve made a cone 6 body with this clay that is 55% of the cone 02 clay and 45% of a high fire silty clay.
-The resulting body has 1.5% porosity.
+The resulting body has 1.5% absorption.

 Other properties of your wild clay can be modified as well.
 Not plastic enough?
 Add bentonite or ball clay.
 If it cracks badly while drying, that could mean it is too plastic.
 Adding a less plastic material like silca or a kaolin may help.
 You can modify most properties of your clay by making additions.